anselme-alu/women-empowerment/admin/manual.md

 ## **Conclusion**

-This guide provides everything you need to manage your Payload CMS site effectively.
+This guide provides everything you need to manage our site effectively.
 By creating engaging blog posts, custom pages, and interactive forms, you can inspire and connect with your audience.
-Don’t hesitate to explore the admin panel and experiment with features to make the most of your website!
+Don’t hesitate to explore the admin panel and experiment with features to make the most of our website!